Swimming with Dolphins in Kaikoura : Recap & Honest Review

-This post may contain affiliate links to things like hotels or tours.
+This post may contain affiliate links to products such as hotels and tours.
+It is also a participant in the Amazon Associates programme.
 This means I may earn a small commission without any cost to you.
 If it's not something I personally use myself, I won't recommend it to you.

 How to swim with the dolphins in Kaikoura